 Leah enjoys visiting friends in Michigan and maintains an active lifestyle.
 She is passionate about Special Olympics and has been a volunteer basketball coach for the past ten years.

 Leah holds a degree in Health Services Administration from Davenport University in Grand Rapids, Mich. where she was a member of the women’s basketball team, appearing in two National Championship games.
-A native of Kewaunee and former resident of Milwaukee, Leah is delighted to now live in Madison with her cat, Mr. Brown.
+A native of Kewaunee and former resident of Milwaukee, Leah is delighted to now live in Fitchburg with her cat, Mr. Brown.

 First a veterinarian; then a professional basketball player; finally, a chiropractor.
 Despite those dreams, I have found I am much better with detail-oriented work and feel very lucky to be part of the Resonant team!